Scott Altman: Spaceflights

 STS-90 Neurolab (April 17 to May 3, 1998).
 During the 16-day Spacelab flight the seven person crew aboard Space Shuttle Columbia served as both experiment subjects and operators for 26 individual life science experiments focusing on the effects of microgravity on the brain and nervous system.

 STS-106 Atlantis (September 8–20, 2000).
 During the 12-day mission, the crew successfully prepared the International Space Station for the arrival of the first permanent crew.
 Additionally, he handflew two complete flyarounds of the station after undocking.

 STS-109 Columbia (March 1–12, 2002).
 STS-109 was the fourth Hubble Space Telescope (HST) servicing mission.
 The STS-109 crew successfully upgraded the Hubble Space Telescope leaving it with a new power unit, a new camera and new solar arrays.
 HST servicing and upgrade was accomplished by four crewmembers during a total of 5 EVAs in 5 consecutive days.
 The space walkers were assisted by crewmates inside Space Shuttle Columbia.
 STS-109 orbited the Earth 165 times, and covered 3.9 million miles in over 262 hours, culminating in a night landing at Kennedy Space Center, Florida.

 STS-125 Atlantis (May 11–24, 2009).
 STS-125 was the fifth and final servicing mission to the Hubble Space Telescope.
 Atlantis carried two new instruments to the telescope, the Cosmic Origins Spectrograph and the Wide Field Camera 3.
 The mission also replaced a Fine Guidance Sensor, six gyroscopes, and two battery unit modules to allow the telescope to continue to function at least through 2014.
-The crew also installed new thermal blanket insulating panels to provide improved thermal protection, and a soft-capture mechanism that would aid in the safe de-orbiting of the telescope by an unmanned spacecraft at the end of its operational lifespan.
+The crew also installed new thermal blanket insulating panels to provide improved thermal protection, and a soft-capture mechanism that would aid in the safe de-orbiting of the telescope by an uncrewed spacecraft at the end of its operational lifespan.
 The mission also carried an IMAX camera and the crew documented the progress of the mission for an upcoming IMAX film.